Dodorovsky/Media-Player/README.md

 ## Motivation
 DK_9000 began as a simple media player — the foundation for any DJ software since it handles audio.
 Later, I decided to introduce video support, which was a real challenge, but as a cinema lover it became one of the most rewarding parts of the project.

 ---

-## Learning Journey
-I have been studying Python for about 3 years, with ups and downs.
-Courses such as *Píldoras Informáticas* by Juan Díaz and Cristian Koch’s Pygame course on Udemy gave me the foundation to build DK_9000 without losing control of the project.

----